shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 }
 ```

 Now in order to enter data for your schema, you need to link your extension with Shoutem CMS settings page.
 Shortly, **Settings Pages** are web pages that you as developer can write to enable admins to manage your extension.
 They are shown inside Shoutem builder when admin clicks on the shortcut.
 In this example we’re using predefined Shoutem CMS settings page.
-Add Admin Page to `openList` shortcut and specify for which Data Schema you want to enter the data:
+Add Admin Page to `Restaurants` shortcut and specify for which Data Schema you want to enter the data:

 ```JSON{12-18}
 #file: extension.json